Sicilian Chocolate Gelato

-Sicilian gelato is light and refreshing.
+Sicilian gelato is creamy and refreshing.
 If you don't have an ice cream maker, you can make an icy granita or fudge pops with the same recipe.

 To Make the Base

 1. In medium saucepan bring 2 cups of the milk to a simmer.

 2. Meanwhile, put the sugar, cocoa, and cornstarch into a bowl and whisk in the remaining cup of milk.
 Scrape the cocoa mixture into the hot milk.
 Cook, stirring constantly and sweeping the sides and corners of the pot, until the mixture thickens and bubbles a little at the edges.
 Stir and cook for 2 minutes longer.

 3. Scrape the mixture into a clean bowl and cover the surface of the mixture with plastic wrap.
 Chill without stirring, until very cold to the touch.

 1. Freeze according to the instructions with your ice cream maker.
 The mixture is thick to begin with and may take less time than average in the ice cream maker.